 A path name of a file or directory to be compared.
-If either file1 or file2 is -, the standard input will be used in its place.
+If either file1 or file2 is −, the standard input is used in its place.

 A path name of a directory to be compared.

-If only one of file1 and file2 is a directory, diff will be applied to the non-directory file and the file contained in the directory file with a filename that is the same as the last component of the non-directory file.
+If only one of file1 and file2 is a directory, diff is applied to the non-directory file and the file contained in the directory file with a filename that is the same as the last component of the non-directory file.